bobrien-pursuit/project-command-line-inventory-app/README.md

 This is a Command Line Inventory App that helps keep track of inventory in a store that sells soaps.

+## Starting Soap Inventory App

+The Soap Inventory App starts with the following command: 'npm run'.
+The user will then be prompted until the user types quit to end the program.

 ## Command Line

 Users can execute the following Commands: